Section Image

 Holdrege is a self-sufficient piece of southern Nebraska

 Holdrege is a small town of 5,500 people that doesn’t feel remote.
 Dominated by calm blocks with classic homes, its quiet streets guide residents to parks, restaurants, schools and other amenities, maintaining a balance of easygoing character and convenience.
-“We moved here and, honestly, I’ve never been happier,” says Michelle Boulware, a local Realtor at Heritage Agency Real Estate, who has over 10 years of industry experience.
+“We moved here and, honestly, I’ve never been happier,” says Michelle Boulware, who is a local Realtor at Heritage Agency Real Estate with her husband, Scott, and has over 10 years of industry experience.
 “I couldn’t imagine moving back to a bigger town.
 This is everything that you need, plus a little more.”

 Housing choices are expanding